 Will there be assignments or homework?

 You'll need to devote time to reading the textbook and readings.
-Midterm and final exams will be optional, and will consist of a short essay on a topic relevant to the course.

 Can we collaborate with other students or form study groups?